 - 17.1 Staff, pupils and parents are supported via training to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
 This includes imagery of pupils themselves if they are under the age of 18. - 17.2 Any youth produced sexual imagery disclosures will follow the normal safeguarding practices and protocols for our school.
 We will also use the guidelines for responding to incidents, as set out in the publication 'Sexting in Schools and Colleges' produced by the UK Council for Child Internet Safety.
+This requires us to share reports of sexting with the police.

-18. Cultural Issues
+18 Cultural Issues

-As a school we are aware of the cultural diversity of the community around us and seek to work sensitively to address the unique culture of our students and their families as they relate to safeguarding.
+As a school we are aware of the cultural diversity of the community around us and seek to work sensitively to address the unique culture of our students and their families as they relate to safeguarding and child protection.
 This includes children at risk of harm from abuse linked to a belief in spirit possession on the part of their parent, carer or wider community.